Please check with your insurance provider for more information, and for their most up-to-date list of panel doctors.

 Dr Benji Lim is an interventional cardiologist at Mount Elizabeth Novena Hospital, Singapore.

-Dr Lim graduated from Trinity College Dublin, Ireland and completed his postgraduate membership of the Royal College of Physicians, UK.
-He finished his advanced specialist training in cardiology and underwent a 1-year fellowship in interventional cardiology at Inselspital, University of Bern, Switzerland.
+He graduated from Trinity College Dublin, Ireland, completed his membership of the Royal College of Physicians, UK, and did his advanced specialist training in cardiology.
+He then underwent a fellowship in interventional cardiology at Inselspital, University Hospital of Bern, Switzerland.
+He has performed more than 5,000 coronary procedures and more than 2,000 angioplasties as the primary operator.

 Bulluck, H., Chong, J. H., Bryant, J., Annathurai, A., Chai, P., Chan, M., Chawla, A., Chin, C. Y., Chung, Y., Gao, F., Ho, H. H., Ho, A. F. W., Hoe, J., Imran, S. S., Lee, C., Lim, B., Lim, S. T., Lim, S. H., Liew, B. W., . . .
 Hui, S. C. (2024).
 Effect of Cangrelor on infarct size in ST-Segment–Elevation myocardial infarction treated by primary percutaneous coronary intervention: a randomized controlled trial (The PITRI Trial).
 Circulation, 150(2), 91–101.